 How To Find The Best Mattress In A Box

-When looking for a mattress in a box, there are some things to think about before hitting the “Place Order” button.
-Shoppers can’t usually test a bed in a box mattress before ordering, so it is important to consider the following:
+When looking for a bed in a box mattress on Amazon or elsewhere, there are some things to think about before hitting the “Place Order” button – shoppers can’t usually test a bed in a box mattress before ordering, so it is important to consider the following:

 - Trial periods and warranties.
 Again, it is impossible to try out many mattresses in a box before purchasing, so it’s an excellent idea to choose a mattress with a longer trial period.
-Some mattresses come with a year-long trial, so owners can have a significant amount of time to decide whether the mattress is really working for them.
-Also, make sure the mattress comes with a longer warranty in case there are any defects or other issues.
+Some mattresses come with a year-long trial, so owners can have a significant amount of time to decide whether the mattress is really working for them, and many come with a longer warranty in case there are any defects or other issues.

 What is a bed in a box?